openshift/origin/examples/jenkins/master-slave/README.md

    alternative repository with your own custom entry point script.

 6. Click *Create* and navigate to *Browse/Builds*.
 You should see the build running.
-Once this build finish, you should have the Jenkins Slave image ready to be used.
+Once this build finishes, you should have the Jenkins Slave image ready to be used.

 7. Now click on *Add to project* again and select the `jenkins-master` template.